LucianoAdonis/lucianoadonis.github.io/pages/adv-interviews.md

 // Internal challenges

 # Interview Preparation

+You can google set of questions, but IMHO I prefer to hae pointers and go from there.

 - **Tell me about your experience.**
   - The interviewer wants to know about your experience.
 Lol.